Ara Tekian, PhD, MHPE

 Kay was as an archaeologist for 10 years after completing her degree in Anthropology from Loyola University of Chicago.
 Her interest in international services developed when she advised graduate students from all over the world here in UIC’s Department of Physics.
 She continued her work with international students as an immigration advisor at IIT where she won the Staff Excellence Award as part of a team helping students succeed academically and financially towards their degree.
 She loves travelling and spent several months backpacking solo throughout Europe.
 Her more recent travels have taken her to Turkey and Morocco.
 She believes that her time travelling solo helps her relate to the international students she works with, as she can better understand having to make her way in a variety of cultures and languages that are new to her.

 Research Assistant, International Education

-Sophia is the International Education research assistant.
-She completed her undergraduate bachelor’s degree at Michigan State University, with a major in Human Biology and a minor in Anthropology.
-Originally an anthropology major, Sophia is highly interested in engaging with other healthcare professionals of culturally diverse backgrounds.
-During her undergraduate education Sophia spent two months living in Australia and New Zealand.
-She is currently in her second year at UIC’s College of Pharmacy.
+Nicole is the International Education research assistant.
+She completed her undergraduate bachelor’s degree at The Ohio State University, with a dual degree in Pharmaceutical Sciences and English.
+She is highly interested in engaging with other healthcare professionals of different cultural backgrounds.
+Nicole is currently in her second year at UIC’s College of Pharmacy.